-45. Visitors can see an original bed, chair, and dresser of Pierpont’s at the Wilson School Museum in Mannington.
+45. Visitors can see Pierpont’s original bed, chair, and dresser at the Wilson School Museum in Mannington.
 (The bed and dresser were given to the Billingslea’s in 1929.
 The gift was in honor of Normie Bentel and Lula Holloway, whose mother was a housekeeper for Governor Pierpont.)

 What were you most surprised to learn about the “Father of West Virginia”?